Celine-Hsieh/Non_Euclidian_Geometry--Destop/README.md

 1. W A S D - Move forward/backward/strafe
 2. Mouse - Left-Button to interact
 3. Space bar - jump
 ---

-##  System design (Core Mechanics)
-> It is used a portal mechanic to fool the player.
->
-> It is used off-screen render targets to achieve a portal effect in Unity.
->
-> It is also a scaling mechaninc that shrinks or enlarges the Player.
----

 ## Other